 While we love showing features, we firmly believe that every opportunity to screen quality short films to a live audience is a good opportunity!

-ALIFFF will be a two full day event in 2017: Saturday, 14th and Sunday, 15th October.
-Times are still to be confirmed but we'll be running all day both days.
+Update (1 Jun 2017): we had planned for ALIFFF to expand to two full days in 2017, but issues with the venue on the Saturday have unfortunately meant that it'll only expand to one.
+So ALIFFF 2017 will fill the day of Sunday, 15th October, with all other details unchanged.
+Times are still to be confirmed but we'll be all day.
 There will be Q&As with any filmmakers present and intermissions between the sets.
 An award ceremony will run on Sunday evening.

 Our venue is the Phoenix Center for the Arts, which is centrally located in downtown Phoenix right off I-10.
 There is free parking right next to the building.
 We will be screening in the Third Street Theater, which seats a comfortable 210.
 A variety of concessions and beers will be on sale and we will be once again providing free popcorn for everyone!